gioblu/PJON/specification/PJON-protocol-specification-v0.3.md

 ```

 ###PJON Protocol specification v0.3
-A third draft of the PJON protocol layer has been released with the addition of a 1 byte header able to contain the configuration for the packet's communication procedure and its meta-data information.
-The PJON communication procedure configuration was, in versions 0.1 and 0.2, static and not contained in the packet's meta-information, for this reason two differently configured buses, could not establish nominal communication, without configuration pairing.
-It is now possible for the packet's receiver to read the header and know how to react to positively end the exchange and parse the packet and its info correctly.
+A third draft of the PJON protocol layer has been released with the addition of a 1 byte header able to contain the configuration for the packet's communication procedure and its meta-data.
+The PJON communication procedure configuration was, in versions 0.1 and 0.2, static and not contained in the packet's meta-data, for this reason two differently configured devices, could not establish nominal communication, without configuration pairing.
+It is now possible for the packet's receiver to read the header, react as transmitter requested and parse the packet and its info correctly.

 ###Basic concepts
 * Every bus has a unique IPv4 like 4 bytes id